Rectal Prolapse

 • Defecography—a series of x-rays of the rectum and anus taken during a bowel movement

 An anorectal manometry may also be done.
-This can measure the strength of the anal muscles, feeling in the rectum, and the reflexes needed to pass stool.
+This can measure how well the anal muscles and rectal nerves are working.

 Treatments